Drexel Burnham Lambert

-The firm's aggressive culture led many Drexel employees to stray into unethical, and sometimes illegal, conduct.
-Milken and his colleagues at the high-yield bond department believed the securities laws hindered the free flow of trade.
-Eventually, Drexel's excessive ambition led it to abuse the junk bond market and become involved in insider trading.
-In February 1990, Drexel was forced into Chapter 11 bankruptcy by the chairmen of the New York Federal Reserve and the Securities and Exchange Commission.
+Drexel steered numerous large corporate takeovers during the 1980s.
+However, Drexel's excessive ambition caused the firm to veer into criminal behavior.
+Eventually, it to abused the junk bond market and became involved in insider trading.
+In February 1990, Drexel filed for Chapter 11 bankruptcy to avoid being seized by the Securities and Exchange Commission.
 It was the first Wall Street firm to be forced into bankruptcy since the Great Depression.

-After Drexel's collapse, Kurt Eichenwald of The New York Times noted that the bank "fueled many of the biggest corporate takeovers of the 1980s."